 1) Go slow and take it one step at a time.
 I know too many people who decided to go vegan, rushed into it, and gave up because it was too hard.
 When you drastically change your diet without giving your body and mind time to adjust you are setting yourself up for failure.
 Your mind will be craving your old comfort food and your body will be in shock from detoxing.
 Instead transition slowly with baby steps.

 2) Stop Labeling.
 Stop trying to fit into a label box like pescetarian, vegetarian, vegan, carnivore, or raw vegan.
 I can’t speak for you but if someone tells me I can’t do something, then it makes me want to do it even more.
 I was vegetarian for years, then vegan for a few, then pescetarian, then vegan, then pescetarian, and now I am just the healthiest version of Kylan.
 I believe in living a balanced healthy lifestyle.
-I eat 99.999999 vegan, however if I really want to have a bite of a non vegan cookie my grandma made, then I will eat it!
+I eat 99.999999 vegan, however if I really want to have a bite of a non vegan cookie my great grandma spent hours making for me, then I will eat it!
 This style of thinking helps you stick with a plant-based life style in the long run.
+Perfection does not exist!

 So if you are going vegan and need advice feel free to email me or comment on this post.
 I have hundreds of recipes and know a substitute for almost anything.
 Good luck!